 Morocco will host the Africa Cup of Nations again in 2025 after Guinea was stripped of hosting rights.

-The Vision for Education in Morocco 2015-2030 report recommended developing an integrated national innovation system which would be financed by gradually increasing the share of GDP devoted to research and development (R&D) from 0.73% of GDP in 2010 to '1% in the short term, 1.5% by 2025 and 2% by 2030'.
+By 2030, The report advocated making education egalitarian and, thus, accessible to the greatest number.
+The report also recommended developing an integrated national innovation system which would be financed by gradually increasing the share of GDP devoted to research and development (R&D) to 2%.

 Morocco has several Internet-related projects; an example of such is the National Digital Development Strategy 2030.